buyer's guide · 2026

 cons

-• Xplor acquisition (January 2025) — fee-creep trajectory expected to follow the Xplor portfolio pattern through 2026
+• Clubessential acquisition (January 2025) — fee-creep trajectory worth weighing through 2026

-Momence was a credible Mindbody alternative pre-Xplor.
-Post-acquisition, the trajectory matters as much as the current feature comparison.
-For studios already on Momence and happy, the platform still works; for new evaluations, the Xplor context is worth weighing.
+Momence is a credible Mindbody alternative.
+Post-acquisition, the ownership trajectory matters as much as the current feature comparison.
+For studios already on Momence and happy, the platform still works; for new evaluations, the Clubessential context and stacked per-booking fees are worth weighing.

 6. 6.
 Arketa